International Travel Clinic

 Common precautions include hepatitis and tetanus vaccines.
 We can also help you avoid illnesses related to unsafe foods and water.
 The clinic is a North Carolina State Department of Health-designated center for yellow fever vaccine.

-Appointments are recommended four weeks ahead of the scheduled travel when possible.
+Appointments are recommended six weeks ahead of the scheduled travel when possible.

 During Your Visit